Lectric XPeak 2.0 Review | The Fat Tire Value King?

 The 203mm rotor performed well and slowed the heavy bike down with no problems.

-The Chaoyang 26×4” tires have some tread for better traction offroad, and it’s nice that they come with Slime pre-installed.
+The Chaoyang 26×4” tires have some tread for better traction off-road, and it’s nice that they come with Slime pre-installed.

 Lectric XPeak 2.0 Review: Brake Test

 One of the key upgrades from the original XPeak to the 2.0 is a larger front rotor, moving to a 203mm rotor instead of a 180mm.
 That extra surface area helps dissipate heat more effectively, which improves braking performance.
-In fact, the 2.0 stopped 7 inches shorter than the original model—even more impressive considering this version of the bike is heavier than what we tested with the 1.0 due to the upgraded battery we were sent this time around.

 As part of the continued theme of the XPeak 2.0, the larger rotor is another example of how Lectric has added more value without raising the MSRP.
 So, in the brake department, it’s a win for both performance and value.